 Depression brings with her hopelessness, sadness and a loss of interest and motivation.
 Anxiety brings with her irrational fear and dread, excessive worry and nervousness.
 Both are isolating and dark.
 They both contribute to irritability.
 And both are total buzzkills.

-It may be the work I do, the regular exposure to people of all ages struggling with depression and anxiety.
-Perhaps it’s because these oh-so-real conditions are more present than ever.
-Perhaps there have been real gains made in our general understanding of what these words mean and our willingness to discuss them openly.
-Regardless, the terms “depressed” and “anxious” are increasingly part of our vernacular.
-It would be fairly safe to assume that if you are reading this, you (a) have experienced anxiety and/or depression at some point in your life; or (b) you know someone who has experienced anxiety and/or depression in his/her life.
+The terms “depressed” and “anxious” are increasingly part of our vernacular.
+This may be amplified by the work I do, the regular exposure to people of all ages struggling with depression and anxiety.
+Maybe it’s because these oh-so-real conditions are more present than ever.
+Or perhaps we have made real progress in our general understanding of what these words mean and our willingness to discuss them openly.

-Anxiety and depression are caused by genetic and environmental factors.
+Genetic and environmental factors cause anxiety and depression.
 If you lost the genetic lottery, you may be prone to experiencing one or both conditions regardless of your environment or experiences.
-If you are lucky enough to have won the lottery, you may still be at risk.
+But if you are lucky enough to have won the lottery, you may still be at risk.

-None of us is significant enough to alter the course of our culture in and of ourselves.
+Although we can’t alter the course of our culture by ourselves.
 We can, however, start by taking ownership of our own lives.
 Consider the following: